Looking for Melbourne travel guide for first timers? You are in the right place!

 St Kilda Beach is on Port Philip Bay, a short tram ride from the City of Melbourne.
 It is a small coastal town with many bars and restaurants and the perfect spot for the sunsets!

 At the beach is a pathway that you can walk for quite a distance, perfect for a stroll.
 It gets quite windy there in the winter, so carrying windproof jackets always helps.
 From St Kilda Beach it is a short walk to amusement parks, nature parks and also Acland Street.

 If you have more time on your hands, I also highly recommended the following places.
 Such as the Great Ocean Road.
 Then go to the Melbourne Museum at 11 Nicholson St and look at some amazing stuff there.
 Visit the State Library of Victoria (328 Swanston St) for some peace and quiet, free wifi and books.
-Go on a wine tour, See the Como House and Gardens, Visit NGV Australia (180 St Kilda Rd), enjoy the Fitzroy Gardens and a day trip to Phillip Island.
+Go on a wine tour, See the Cook’s Cottage (oldest Australian house!) and Gardens, Visit NGV Australia (180 St Kilda Rd), enjoy the Fitzroy Gardens and a day trip to Phillip Island.

 I hope this Melbourne travel guide for first-timers helps you plan your trip.